 “Bah!
 His ring isn’t helpless against the yellow sand!” said Chronos.

 The Huntress fired her bat-line and swung around in a wide arc as Poison Ivy sent a thorny projectile toward her wildly arching body.
 The Huntress twisted aside and rolled to one side as Ivy ordered the spreading vine on which she perched to intercept her.
 The Huntress sighed.
 “She’s as bad as the Thorn.”
-The Huntress flipped away from the thorny tendrils and landed solidly on her feet.
+Flipping away from the thorny tendrils, she landed solidly on her feet.

 “What’s wrong, my dear?” said Poison Ivy, laughing.
 “Am I too much woman for you?”